Borek (Pardubice District)

 Borek is a municipality and village in Pardubice District in the Pardubice Region of the Czech Republic.
 It has about 300 inhabitants.

 Etymology

 Borek is a common name of Czech settlements.
 The name is a diminutive of the word bor (i.e. 'pine forest') and indicates that the settlement was established on or near the site of such forest.

 Geography

 Borek is located about 11 km north of Pardubice and 7 km south of Hradec Králové.
 It lies mostly in the East Elbe Table, only the northern part of the municipality extends into the Orlice Table.

 History

 The first written mention of Borek is from 1436.

 Transport

-The D35 motorway passes through the municipality.
+The D35 motorway runs through the municipality.

 Sights

 There are no protected cultural monuments in the municipality.